PEORIA, Ariz. — Manager Lloyd McClendon is already chafing at any characterization that paints the Mariners as Robinson Cano and a cast of nobodies.

 “(Justin) Smoak is starting to come into his own.
 He hit 20 home runs last year.
 And we’ve got some arms that everybody in baseball would do backflips to get.

 “I say this all the time,” he added.
-“Miguel Cabrera (who won the 2012 and 2013 MVP award) had to have his first at-bat at some point before he got good.
+“Miguel Cabrera (the 2012, 2013 MVP) had to have his first at-bat at some point before he got good.
 It’s the same thing for guys in that locker room; they’ve got to get their first at-bat, too.”

-Cabrera played just 87 games as a rookie in 2003 but got votes for MVP and Rookie of the Year after batting .268 with 12 homers and 62 RBIs.
-He then helped the Marlins win the World Series.
+Cabrera played just 87 games as a rookie in 2003 but got votes for MVP and Rookie of the Year after batting .268 with 12 homers and 62 RBIs…and he then helped the Marlins win the World Series.

 “That’s part of the message we’re sending here,” McClendon said.
 “Just because you’re young doesn’t mean you can’t be good.
 That’s not an excuse for not being good.